Samsung/tizen-docs/docs/application/tizen-studio-0/setup/ubuntu.md

 # Install Tizen Studio on Ubuntu

-This section guides you with downloading and installing Tizen Studio on your development hardware.
+This page guides you with downloading and installing Tizen Studio on your development hardware.

 To have the optimal installation experience, follow these steps chronologically: